 Variations across raised-panel cabinet styles include the shape and degree of the panel edge route, the shape of the inside and outside edges of the door frame, the width of the rails and styles, and whether the door is built with mitered or mortise-and-tenon corners.
 The raised-panel style is equally comfortable in traditional and transitional designs.
 You can dress it up or down with crown molding, or even add furniture feet and glass doors.
 Raised panel cabinet styles help create furniture-look features including, buffets, pantries and entry benches.

-Carlton cabinets, shown above in a Linen Bisque Glaze finish, feature precisely mitered frames and eased waterfall door frame edges, a testament to traditional craftsmanship.
+Decorative cabinets, shown above in a cream Bisque Glaze finish, feature precisely mitered frames and eased waterfall door frame edges, a testament to traditional craftsmanship.
 In the home above, the cabinets form the foundation of a traditional interior design.
 Open-frame glass-door cabinets on either side of the sink brighten the space while protecting and displaying the homeowner’s china collection.
 A rustic wood island and oil-rubbed bronze chandelier complete the old-world effect.

 Dark Toned Cabinets